Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 **Why the Specific Project Should Continue Being Supported:**

-Given that Metamask has recently shifted its focus towards interoperability and as such, Snaps, we believe that this presents an ideal opportunity for The Web3 Foundation to leverage first-mover advantage.
+Given that Metamask has recently shifted its focus towards interoperability and as such, Snaps, we believe that this presents an ideal opportunity for The Mintbase to leverage first-mover advantage.
 By maintaining the SubstrateSnap, it will allow W3F to take advantage of this by being one of the first Snaps that are ready for deployment prior to launch.